Improving the UX Journey with Agents & Customers

 Based on the stakeholder interviews, I analyzed the insights and created Personas which made it easier to quickly digest each team’s goals, behaviours, motivation, and pains at a glance

-Using early insights from interviews, I built out the service landscape — identifying all actors, systems, and workflows that shape the tutor journey from discovery → application → onboarding → activation.
+Using early insights from interviews, I built out a rough draft of the service landscape — identifying all actors, systems, and workflows that shape the tutor journey from discovery → application → onboarding → activation.

 This exercise surfaced previously invisible backstage dependencies and helped the team understand the true complexity of onboarding.